Qyuzet/java-tetara-blockchain-network/README.md

 **Key Features:**

 * **Sharding Architecture:**  TETARA uses a sharding algorithm to divide the blockchain data into smaller, more manageable pieces, which are then distributed across multiple nodes.
-This significantly improves performance and scalability compared to traditional blockchain networks.
+This significantly improves performance and scalability compared to traditional blockchain networks..
 * **Private and Public Transactions:**  TETARA supports both private transactions, which are validated within a specific organization (e.g., a bank), and public transactions, which are validated across the entire network.
 * **Multiple Organization Support:**  The network is designed to accommodate multiple banking institutions, each with their own set of internal nodes and customer end-device nodes.
 * **Data Sharing for End-Devices:**  TETARA enables banks to share relevant blockchain data with their customers' smartphones, reducing storage requirements on individual devices.